ChrisD-7/Fraud-Detection-in-Supply-Chains-with-Kolmogorov-Arnold-Networks/README.md

 - Identified and label-encoded categorical columns to convert them into numerical values.

 ### Handling Class Imbalance
-- Applied the Adaptive Synthetic (ADASYN) algorithm to balance the training data.
+- Applied the Adaptive Synthetic (ADASYN) algorithm to balance the training data to address the imbalance in the data with lower fraud values.

 ### Converting Data to Tensors
-- Split the dataset into training and test sets.
+- Split the dataset into training and test sets while stratifying the training data to ensure a balance in the dataset.
 - Converted the preprocessed data into PyTorch tensors.

 ## Model Development